whatmakeart/whatmakeart.github.io/content/courses/experiments-in-electronic-arts/2025-spring/07-rgb-leds/07-01-project-1-self-assessment.md

 6. What would you do differently and why?
 7. What are remaining unknowns?
 8. What do you know now that you did not know at the start of the project?
-9. Did you use an LLM?
+9. Did you use a Large Language Model (LLM) such as ChatGPT?
 How did you use it?
 What worked and what did not?